AndrewLukeGill/Ray-Tracing/README.md

 Render optimized with AABB Tree

-Red wireframe rabbit rendered by rasterizer
+Red wireframe, flat, and pv shaded rabbits rendered by rasterizer